Northern Lights Gallery: Celebrating the Art of Nature.

-The Gallery is staffed by Karen Miles and our winter hours are:
+The Gallery is staffed by Karen Miles and Cassy Lincoln.
+Our hours are:

 Do come by to say ‘hello’ to Karen and Pitsiq, check out our collection of fine art & nature inspired summer series of art exhibits.